Raising Brilliance

 If hair length is becoming a real practical issue (matting, in eyes, hygiene), an OT who specializes in sensory processing can sometimes help with desensitization work.
 Some families find that a professional with the right approach can succeed where they couldn't.

-See our guides to sensory toys and tools, autism meltdowns, and stimming.
+See our guides to social stories for autism, sensory toys and tools, autism meltdowns, and stimming.

 Raising Brilliance is a free weekly newsletter and resource for families raising autistic children — practical, calm, and respectful of autistic people.
 Join over 1,000 families.